anjanhans/portfolio/E-commerce-sales-order/README.md

 ## 1. Background  and Overview

-This Project analyses e-commerce sales and order performance data to show trends in revenue, product, category, customer order behaviour, their returns and cancellations.
+This Project analyses e-commerce sales and order performance data to show trends in revenue, product, category, customer order behaviour,returns and cancellations.

 The primary goal is to identify: